 Then I started my quest to find seats at every bike shop we encountered (see the bike shop post) that had any reasonable seats.
 Here are the seats I tried underway:

 Specialized Henge (155mm): This is a mountain bike seat with “level 3 padding”.
 It is very flat lengthwise with a broad back that tapers into a considerable side-to-side curve forward.
 This was a big improvement and I would usually get to 60 miles without reaching discomfort.

 That was my first purchase and a real improvement, but I continued the quest.

 Fabric Scoop Flat (142mm width): This is a pretty radical saddle.
 Look it up.
 This felt great immediately.
-I rode it “home” to Maine from Middlebury, Vermont where I bought it and felt great.
+I rode it from Middlebury, Vermont where I bought it to “home” in Maine and felt great the whole way.

 Specialized Power (168mm): After the ride was all done I bought this saddle to see if I could get even more comfort.
 This was a revelation.
 It’s wider than anything.
 Flat downward slanting “panels” at the back end; no nose; a huge cutout.
 You must set it with the back canted up and the front level rather than level from back to nose like most concave saddles.
 And then, wow.
 Unfortunately, the 168 was a bit too wide because the outer edge digs in a bit–but I could find a position that was fine for 30 mile rides.
 I’ll try the 155mm.